Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

-It turns out that our coordinates do not just describe a representation \(\rho : \pi_1(\comp L) \to \slg\), but actually give slightly more information called a \defemph{decoration}.
-These show up naturally in a few contexts: some indeterminacies in the \(A\)-polynomial come from a choice of decoration,\note{ The \(A\)-polynomial is usually described as a Laurent polynomial in two variables \(m\) and \(\ell\) that is well-defined up to simultaneous inversion \(m \mapsto m^{-1}, \ell \mapsto \ell^{-1}\).
-These variables represent the meridian and longitude eigenvalues determined by the decorated representation and the inversion comes from changing the choice of decoration. } and decorations occur naturally in Ptolemy coordinates and the computation of complex volume.
+A \(\chi\)-coloring of a diagram determines both a holonomy representation \(\rho : \pi_1(\comp L) \to \slg\) and an additional choice called a \defemph{decoration}.
+These show up naturally in a few contexts: some indeterminacies in the \(A\)-polynomial come from a choice of decoration, \note{ The \(A\)-polynomial is usually described as a Laurent polynomial in two variables \(m\) and \(\ell\) that is well-defined up to simultaneous inversion \(m \mapsto m^{-1}, \ell \mapsto \ell^{-1}\).
+These variables represent the meridian and longitude eigenvalues determined by the decorated representation and the inversion comes from changing the choice of decoration. } and Ptolemy coordinates \cite{Zickert2016} naturally parametrize decorated representations, not representations.
+The \(\slg\) Chern-Simons invariant (also known as the complex volume) is most naturally computed using a choice of decoration and similarly the quantized \(\slg\) Chern-Simons invariant of \cite{McPhailSnyderVolume} depends on this choice.

-In this section we discuss decorations, then explain how to compute them from shaping of a link diagram.
-In particular we show how to compute the longitude eigenvalues of the holonomy representation.
+In this section we define decorations and show how a \(\chi\)-coloring of a diagram gives a decoration of its holonomy representation.
+We then give a simple, explicit formula for the longitude eigenvalues of the decoration.